NightscoutFoundation/xDrip/WatchGuide.md

   To verify devices are connected, check the phone Android Wear app.
 Android wear (on the watch) displays the **cloud** icon if the devices are not in-range, or if the user manually disconnects the devices in Android Wear.

-###Confirm Wear Integration preferences are consistent on both phone and watch.
+###Confirm Wear Integration preferences are consistent on both phone and watch

   **Enable Wear** and  **Force Wear** should have same settings on phone and watch.
 If not, reset them accordingly.
 The xDrip+ should sync these values whenever the user modifies them or at application startup, but both phone and watch must be connected and in-range for syncing to be performed.
 See **Confirm phone and watch are connected** above.

-###Confirm Collection Method is consistent on both phone and watch.
+###Confirm Collection Method is consistent on both phone and watch

   Confirm the phone's Harware Data Source preference matches the watch's BT Collector preference.
 The watch's BT Collector preference is a read-only preference.
 It gets set based on the phone's Hardware Data Source preference.
 The following values correspond to the collectors:
    - BluetoothWixel("BluetoothWixel"),